Get,

 The various types of orthodontic treatment options available are given below:

-• Headgear and other appliances: A headgear device can be customised to meet the patient’s needs, so it comes in multiple structures.
+A headgear device can be customized to meet the patient’s needs, so it comes in multiple structures.
 A headgear is typically recommended for complex alignment cases and is often worn at night to quicken the treatment time.
 There are more such appliances that are used extra-orally to correct bony malocclusions.

-To get the most out of your orthodontic treatment while at the same time minimising discomfort, here are a few tips to follow:
+To get the most out of your orthodontic treatment while at the same time minimizing discomfort, here are a few tips to follow:

 • Keep up with your oral hygiene maintenance.